How to never miss your medication: Medisafe App Review

 Set-Up

-Firstly, you need to add the medication you are taking or plan to take.
-When you enter the drug name the app displays search results from its drug database.
-You can select the form of medication (for example, pill, solution, injection, drops, inhaler, etc) and strength (for example, g, IU, mcg, r, etc), and what you are taking it for.
+Firstly, you must add the medication you are taking or plan to take.
+When you enter the drug name, the app displays search results from its database.
+You can select the form of medication (for example, pill, solution, injection, drops, inhaler, etc.), strength (for example, g, IU, mcg, r, etc.), and what you are taking it for.

 Medisafe Add Medication